 \section{Applications of the Surgery}

-We now apply the above surgery formalism to resolve the Schoenflies conjecture for hypersurfaces of entropy less than $\lambda(\mathbb{S}^1\times \mathbb{R}^2)$, without having to manually construct the isotopies.
+We now apply the above surgery formalism to prove a Schoenflies type theorem for hypersurfaces of entropy less than $\lambda(\mathbb{S}^1\times \mathbb{R}^2)$, without having to manually construct the isotopies.
 Such a proof was conjectured in \cite[Conjecture 1.9]{ccms21}.
 The previous best bound on the entropy was $\lambda(\mathbb{S}^2\times \mathbb{R}^1)$ and was achieved independently by Bernstein--Wang \cite{bw20} and Chodosh--Choi--Mantoulidis--Schulze \cite{ccms20}.